JUPITER CAR ACCIDENT STATISTICS

 According to studies, Americans spend an average of 294 hours driving in their car every year.
-This equates to over seven 40-hour work weeks per year that a person spends in a car.
-Based on these statistics, the auto insurance industry estimates you will be involved in a collision that results in an insurance claim every 17.9 years.
+The auto insurance industry estimates you will be involved in a collision that results in an insurance claim every 17.9 years.
 On average, there’s a good chance you will be involved in a car accident three to four times in your lifetime.

 Car accidents can happen anywhere.
 The National Highway and Traffic Safety Administration (NHTSA) studies these car accidents and has reported that regardless of the circumstances or weather conditions, the vast majority of car accidents occur within 25 miles of the drivers’ homes.

 Anyone that has ever been involved in an accident knows that gut-clenching feeling at impact.
 Your heart immediately races as you try to gather your bearings and process what just happened.
 Your mind starts spinning, and you’re not sure what to do.
 These matters are only complicated when you’re injured as a result of the accident.

 The town of Jupiter is a family-friendly community that is one of the fastest-growing cities in Palm Beach County, with a population of 60,802.
 Jupiter has become a hub for boating and water sports, dining on the water, major league baseball, and the iconic Jupiter lighthouse.
 All of these attractions have increased traffic and congestion along Indiantown Road and U.S. Highway 1.
 The increase in traffic leads to an increase in car accidents.